VincentBounce/Excel-Google-Sheet-formulas/README.md

 **You can retrieve the image of your flag**
 - By common name `=VLOOKUP("France",Name_to_flag,3)`
 - By ISO code `=VLOOKUP("FR",ISO_to_flag,3)`
-- I added examples of dropdown menu
+- By a dropdown menu

 ## Fetchable fields